awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

    When you are finished, choose **Create Image**\.

 1. While your AMI is being created, you can choose **AMIs** in the navigation pane to view its status\.
-Initially, this is `pending`\.
+Clear your previous filters, and choose **Owned by me** from the drop\-down list\.
+Initially, the status is `pending`\.
 After a few minutes, the status should change to `available`\.

    \(Optional\) Choose **Snapshots** in the navigation pane to view the snapshot that was created for the new AMI\.
 When you launch an instance from this AMI, we use this snapshot to create its root device volume\.